-- 1. The system has been installed normally. - 2.
-Set the correct values for the setup menu of the unit, but don't set a zero value for PB and TI, or the auto-tuning program will be disabled.
-The LOCK parameter should be set at NONE. - 3.
-Set the set point to a normal operating value, or a lower value if overshooting beyond the normal process value is likely to cause damage. - 4.
-Press \square and hold until $\mathbf{R} \mathbf{k}$ appears on the display. - 5.
-Press 🖾 for at least 5 seconds.
-The AT indicator will begin to flash and the auto-tuning procedure will begin.

-NOTE: The ramping function, if used, will be disabled when auto-tuning is taking place.
+- 1. Do not set a zero value for PB and TI, or the auto-tuning program will be disabled.
+The LOCK parameter should also be set at NONE. - 2.
+Set the set point to a normal operating value, or a lower value if overshooting beyond the normal process value is likely to cause damage. - 3.
+Press 🖸 several times until R-L appears on the display (for TEC-220), or an AT indicator on lower-right of screen is lit (for TEC-920). - 4.
+Press and hold 🖸 for at least 5 seconds.
+The AT indicator (for TEC-920) or the display (for TEC-220) will begin to flash indicating the auto-tuning procedure has begun. - NOTE: The ramping function, if used, will be disabled while auto-tuning is taking place.

-The auto-tuning mode is disabled as soon as either failure mode or manual control mode occurs.
+Auto-tuning mode is disabled as soon as either failure mode or manual control mode is entered.